rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 1. Enable the **Notification** option.

 1. Select conditions for notifications.
-For example if you want to receive notifications when on execution failure, select **Failed**
+For example, if you want to receive notifications when on execution failure, select **Failed**.

 1. If you don't have any existing notifier, click **create one** and you will be directed to the notifiers page.
 Follow the [instruction](https://rancher.com/docs/rancher/v2.x/en/tools/notifiers-and-alerts/#adding-notifiers) to add a notifier.
 If you have already configured notifiers, click **Add Recipient** button.